 On this site you can share our love for all things botanical and witness some pretty neat footage of wildlife—and our wild life.

 Follow @botanigals on Instagram and Facebook to learn more about the native plants that can be found around Central Ontario and more specifically to Lake of Bays and Algonquin Highlands.
-Whether it be plant ID, plant medicine, plant lore, or methodology, @botanigals posts share safe and traditional methods using native plant species as food and medicine.
-There are neat ideas for common plant species that are easily found in any kitchen too!
+Whether it be plant ID, plant medicine, plant lore, or methodology, @botanigals posts share safe, harm-none, traditional methods using native plant species as food and medicine.

 Ethnobotanical and Ecology walks are a great way to entertain a group, or just help you and your family learn more about the plants that surround you in your outdoor space, and what uses and other magic they may hold!

-If you can’t make it out to the area for a real educational Botanigal hike or workshop event, please feel free to enjoy exploring these notes and images.
+If you can’t make it out to the area for a live educational Botanigal hike or workshop event, please feel free to enjoy exploring these notes and images.